 In considering this passage, we should think of what it means to possess “fine weapons.”
 Namely, fine weapons represent a great investment of money, time, resources, and humanity in a project whose best-case outcome is the “slaughter of men.”
 Meanwhile, the same resources are unavailable for any other project.
 Thus, to have fine weapons, and use them, means to rob the society of all the things it could have used to create a better society and to advance in new and innovative ways.
 For Lao Tzu, war is evil because of the sub-par social use of resources.

 However, one does not simply forego the military or military expertise.
 By understanding the sub-par nature of war, or need for security in our case, one can act in ways that minimize the kind of damage war/security does to the society/organization.
 That is, understanding the full costs of security is the tool that allows us to best use security, and to do so in a way that optimizes its effectiveness, and minimizes the kinds of costs that it creates – especially when mismanaged.
-By being cognizant of the costs of security, we can find ways to best utilize them.
+By being cognizant of the costs of security, we can find ways to best maximize their use.
 This is not to say that one should skimp on security, but rather that security requires a serious and critical investment, done right, so that the effects on the organization can be minimized; that the organization can do what it is supposed to do, with knowledge that security has been appropriately dealt with.

 By contrast, we tend to think of security primarily when things go wrong – that is, when we are faced with the fact that we have not made appropriate security investments.
 In these cases, we are often forced into a reactive role; technologically patching the problem, while offering apologies to clients, offering all sorts of additional (and costly) amends, etc. As a result, we can say that by failing to appreciate the necessary “evil” of great security, we immerse ourselves in a far greater “evil” in the long-term.